HandsOnDataViz/book/docs/HandsOnDataViz.md

 page](https://support.google.com/mymaps).

-In the next section, we will explore a more powerful tool called Datawrapper to create symbol point maps, where each the size of each circle (or other shapes) represents the data value for that specific point.
+In the next section, we will explore a more powerful tool called Datawrapper to create symbol point maps, where the size and color of each circle (or other shapes) represents data values for that specific point.

 Symbol Point Map with Datawrapper